-Most recurrences happen in the first two or three years after diagnosis, so follow-up visits will be more frequent in the first two years.
-Diagnostic examinations, including CT scans, may be done to watch for any recurrences or to monitor how well treatment is working.
+Most recurrences happen within the first two or three years after diagnosis, so follow-up visits will be more frequent during the first two years.
+Diagnostic examinations, including CT scans, may be done to watch for potential recurrences or to monitor how well treatment is working.
 People with a history of salivary gland cancer need to be monitored throughout their lifetime for the possibility of recurrence or distant metastasis.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

 Follow-up visits will also help manage any late or long-term side effects from cancer treatment, such as buildup of earwax.
 Periodic ear examinations are necessary to remove buildup of dried earwax.
 Prevention of dental cavities is also important.
-Fluoride application is recommended whenever the oral cavity (mouth) and the salivary glands receive radiation treatment.
+Fluoride application is recommended whenever radiation therapy is directed at the oral cavity (mouth) and the salivary glands.

 Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
 People may need physical therapy and speech therapy to regain skills, such as talking and swallowing.
 Supportive care to manage symptoms and maintain nutrition during and after treatment may be recommended.
 Some people may need to learn new ways to eat or to have foods prepared differently.
 Special care of the eye is necessary if there is nerve function loss.
-Special procedures (moving a paralyzed vocal cord to improve voice, for example) may be necessary after removal of a large skull base tumor.
+Special procedures, such as moving a paralyzed vocal cord to improve voice, may be necessary after a large skull base tumor has been removed.
 Exposure to direct sunlight on affected skin should be avoided if radiation therapy has been used as part of the treatment.

 People may look different, feel tired, and be unable to talk or eat the way they used to.
 Many people experience depression.
 The health care team can help people cope and connect them with support services.